Deepak-Singh-Rana/infra-ansible-server-setup/README.md

 ## Virtual machine/s details
-export the spreadsheet as a .csv place the csv in the td-ansible-server-setup folder
+export the spreadsheet as a .csv place the csv in the infra-ansible-server-setup folder

 ### Generate Hosts script